 Widely available and globally standardized

-Compatible with most diesel engines
+Suitable for most diesel engines without modification

 Limitations

-Less suitable for extreme cold without additives
+Less suitable for extreme cold climates without additives

-Wax gelling at low temperatures
+Can gel at low temperatures

-Requires ULSD compliance for modern engines
+Requires ULSD compliance for modern emission-controlled engines

 Industry Standards